polyrainbow/neno/docs/TipsAndTricks.md

 ![Search for exact matches](./img/exact%20matches.png)

-### `special:` - Special searches
+### `duplicates:` - Search for duplicates

-With the prefix special, some special searches can be performed.
+With the prefix duplicates, duplicate notes can be found.

-#### `DUPLICATE_URLS` - Show notes with same URLs
+#### `duplicates:url` - Show notes with same URLs

 When you have a lot of notes, chances are that the same URL is included in several notes.
-It might be better to extract it and create a new note for it, or to remove the duplicate.
-To find such notes, use the `Show notes with same URLs` button in the note list control bar, or type  `special:DUPLICATE_URLS` into the search box.
+To find such notes, use the `Show notes with same URLs` button in the note list control bar, or type  `duplicates:url` into the search box.

+#### `duplicates:title` - Show notes with same titles

+Find notes that have the same title.

 ### `ft:` - Full-text search
 You can perform a full-text search on all notes by typing `ft:` followed by the search query